 Though David Smith was a violent man with many convictions he was terrified and helped Brady scrub away the blood.
 In fear of his own life he agreed to put the corpse in the boot of the car and take it up to the moors.
 It was too heavy for Brady to carry with a sprained ankle and Edward was wrapped in a plastic sheet and dumped in the spare bedroom.
 Smith sat with Brady and Hindley for hours while they had a meal and only when he thought it safe did he leave.
 He sprinted home and relayed the events of evening to his wife who insisted he ring the police.
 They walked to the nearby phone box taking a screwdriver and knife should Brady confront them.

 More children may have been murdered but bringing David Smith around to show off brought the end of the murder spree.
 The day after the murder a policeman called at 16 Wardle Brook Avenue.
 Hindley opened the door to the policeman who said he was investigating "an act of violence involving guns."
 She denied it and allowed the policeman to search the house (Brady was still dressing.)
 The policeman found the door of the spare bedroom locked and asked for the key.
-When Hindley claimed it was at her workplace the policeman said another policeman would drive her to work to fetch it Brady knew this was the end.
+When Hindley claimed it was at her workplace and the police said they'd drive her to work to fetch it Brady knew this was the end.
 He told Hindley to hand over the key.
 Brady claimed he and Edward had argued and when it escalated heíd killed him.